Members visit free all year! Purchase and visit today.

 Avoid the line!
 Print your tickets at home.

-The Zoo has 34 chickens.
-Six live off-exhibit, and are used in our educational programs.
-The remaining 28 can be found behind the contact yard in KidZooU.
+The Zoo has a total of 56 chickens.
+Six live off-exhibit and are used in our educational programs.
+Twenty-three are still just chicks and won’t be joining the group on exhibit until they are big enough to run with the adults; until then, they’re growing up off-exhibit.
+The remaining 27 can be found behind the contact yard in KidZooU.

 Behind the contact yard in KidZooU.

 There are more chickens in the world than any other bird thanks to the chicken's role as a food source for humans.
 Humans are thought to have domesticated the chicken from the wild red junglefowl which is found in Asia.
 The exact date of domestication of the chicken is a subject of debate.
 Some paleontologists originally fixed the date at 4000 years ago at a site in Pakistan.
 However, later discoveries of chicken bones at Neolithic sites at the mouth of the Yellow River in China push the date back to about 7,500 years ago.
 The wild red junglefowl was not native to that arid region of China and the latest research suggests that domestication may have taken place even earlier in what is now Vietnam and Thailand where wild junglefowl can be found.